Regional Deduction Rules in the Canary Islands

 For dependent family members with disabilities

-600 euros for each ascendant or descendant with a degree of disability equal to or greater than 65% that generates the right to apply the minimum for disability.
+• 600 euros deduction for each ascendant or descendant with a degree of disability equal to or greater than 65% that generates the right to apply the minimum for disability.

 For contributions paid to Social Security for the hiring of domestic employees